 by Dr. Will Cole

-As a functional medicine doctor, my goal is to search out the best way for my patients to use food as medicine to optimize their health, and as a tea obsessive, I have a particular penchant for the healing power of the plants in the tea kingdom.
-Matcha has recently captivated the country, appearing in many a trendy coffee shop and Instagram feed.
+As a functional medicine doctor, my goal is to search out the best ways for my patients to use food as medicine to optimize their health, and as an admitted tea fanatic, I have a particular penchant for the healing power of the plants in the tea kingdom.
+Matcha has recently captivated the country, appearing in many a trendy coffee shop (not to mention practically every Instagram feed I see these days).
 But is the green powder that people are putting in hot water, lattes, smoothies, baked goods, and even Frappuccinos something you should try, or is it just another health fad you should pass on?
-Let’s dive into the science.
+Let’s check the science.

 The green tea leaves are then laid out to dry, then ground into the fine green powder you see in the store or cafe.
-Unlike regular green tea which is steeped in bags or a steeper, with matcha you are drinking the whole leaf.
-Because of this, matcha is typically whisked in hot water, latte, or a blender to mix the powder.
-Matcha has been used for centuries in Japan as a sacred ceremonial drink.
+Unlike regular green tea, which is steeped in bags or with a steeper so you can drink the water but not the tea leaves, with matcha you are drinking the whole leaf, whisked into hot water, latte, or a blender.
 While today you can grab an almond milk matcha latte on the go, matcha was once revered, the preparation done with meticulous traditional detail.

 Besides its intricate preparation, what will matcha actually do for my health?

-There are many studies centered around green tea and its many health benefits.
+Matcha has been used for centuries in Japan as a sacred ceremonial drink, and I share that reverence for the green stuff because of matcha’s superior health benefits.
+Green tea alone is a potent source of antioxidants.
 The main compound in tea that research has found to be uber-beneficial is something called epigallocatechin gallate (but you can call it EGCG).
 Although it sounds like a Star Wars robot or an ’80s rock band, this compound is an epic antioxidant for our health.
 EGCG and the other catechins or polyphenol antioxidants found in green tea have been shown to:

 - Boost metabolism